WanZhan-lucky/WanSAM4RS-Tracker/README.md

 ## :fire: Highlights
 ![Last Updated](https://badgen.net/github/last-commit/liliu-avril/Awesome-Segment-Anything?icon=github&label=last%20updated&color=green)
 ```
--- We will continue to track the latest advances of SAM in RS and promptly update and integrate relevant research.
+-- We will keep updating SAM’s latest progress in RS.
 -- We also encourage and welcome researchers to actively contribute.
-You can add paper information by submitting a Pull Request!
+-- You can add paper information by submitting a Pull Request!
 ```

 ## Main contents